SilentCicero/throw-down/README.md

 ## About

 Keeping track of a specific DOM node/element/component during DOM morphing is hard. `throw-down` makes it really easy.
-It provides life cycle hooks for your DOM components, so you can track of the life of the component as the DOM is morphed.
-Just `connect` your DOM component, and keep an eye on it with simple hooks that fire when the component is `constructed`, `loaded`, `mutated`, `unloaded`.
+It provides packed life cycle hooks for your DOM components, so you can track of the life of the component as the DOM is morphed.
+Just `connect` your DOM component, and keep an eye on it with simple hooks that fire when the component is `constructed` (fired before first render), `loaded`, `mutated`, `unloaded`.
 That's it!

 ## Example